How to Setup GitLab CE Server Linux on Azure/AWS/GCP

-To setup and install GitLab community edition server on Ubuntu or CentOS server on Azure, AWS or GCP, the recommended way is to use the image available in the cloud marketplace.
+To setup and install GitLab community edition server on Ubuntu, Debian or CentOS server on Azure, AWS or GCP, the recommended way is to use the image available in the cloud marketplace.
 It comes pre configured with the latest version of GitLab CE with all the installed pre reqs.

 Once your GitLab server has been deployed, the following links explain how to connect to a Linux VM: